gxjansen/BlueSpark/README.md

 This tool does **NOT** post anything automatically, only when you click the "Post" button.
 I suggest that even with these generated messages, you still review and personalize them.

+Here is an example of a follower, a generated message and customization options:
 ![image](public/bluespark-message.png)

 ## Features ✨